There’s plenty to do at Tusculum. Join one of the many student organizations and clubs, or start your own!

 Pioneer Student Athletic Advisory Committee (PSAAC) acts as the voice of the student-athletes and serves as their voice to the athletics administration as they seek to enhance the total student-athlete experience by developing leadership skills, promoting welfare and fostering a positive image to the community.

 President’s Society is an elite student organization dedicated to promote and fortify the mission of the institution.
 As an ambassador, each member serves as an extension of the undergraduate admission office—to aid in tours and various service projects sponsored by admissions.
 For more information on how to become a member, contact the residential Office of Admission in person, by phone or e-mail.

-Psi Chi – International honor society for students.
+Psi Chi is the International honor society for psychology students.

 Psychology Club serves the interests of psychology majors by providing peer support for developing professionalism in the field of psychology.

 Science Club serves the interest of science majors or students interested in science by providing educational opportunities and opportunities for professional development.